exactly-once/Home/content/docs/distributed-asynchronous.md

+---
+layout: post
-# Message delivery patterns in asynchronous systems
+title: Message delivery patterns in asynchronous systems
+date: 2019-09-04

+---

 First of all, we should ask ourselves a question: why bother with distributed asynchronous systems?
 Wouldn't it be better to just build synchronous non-distributed ones?
 It certainly would be easier.